Fostering Trust in Decentralized Governance: Interview with Charlie Feng, Co-Founder at Agora

 Q: How do you balance speed versus quality when building a startup?

-In some ways, you can have both, but you’ll pay the price.
-It’s like the old “speed, quality, cost, pick two.”
+Charlie: “Speed, quality, cost, pick two.”
 You can have speed and quality, but it’ll probably be more costly.

 But if you’re in B2C or social, you can ship fast, fix things tomorrow, and speed might be worth the trade-off.